-In addition to the ability to consider geographic and technology diversity and the optimum use of available DOE funding to achieve programmatic objectives, the Selection Official may also give additional consideration in the selection of applications for funding, through the application of program policy factors, including: (1) whether the proposed project serves tribal communities with high energy costs; (2) whether the proposed project serves tribal communities not connected to the traditional centralized electrical power grid; and, (3) Applicants who have not previously received a grant from the Office of Indian Energy.
+under the FOA: geographic distribution; technology diversity; the optimum use of available DOE funding to achieve programmatic objectives; whether the proposed project serves tribal communities with high energy costs; the degree to which the proposed project will employ procurement of U.S. iron, steel, manufactured products, and construction materials; and/or Applicants who have not previously received a grant from the Office of Indian Energy.